CommodoreOS/PCUAE/README.md

 DO NOT use Winrar to unpack WHDLoad Games in LHA format, you will mess them up and they will not load.

+You can load other programs made for THEA500 Mini in PCUAE by puting them in the THEA500-USB-MENU folder, that where THEA500 Mini USB Drive root is now and you can add games too, ahl files can be put into THEA500-Games folder in the THEA500-USB-MENU folder.

 More FAQ comming soon.